-All the shareholders of the Company receive annual reports together with the notice of AGM by post, published in a newspaper and via SGXNet within the mandatory period.
-Besides that, all shareholders also will receive the relevant circular together with the notice of Extraordinary General Meeting ("EGM") by post, published in a newspaper and via SGXNet.
-Accompanying the notice of AGM and EGM, a copy of the proxy form is attached for the shareholders, so that the shareholders may appoint maximum of up to two proxies to attend, vote and question the Board and Management, for an on behalf of the shareholders who are not able to attend the general meetings personally.
+All the shareholders of the Company receive annual reports together with the notice of AGM by post.
+In addition, all shareholders also receive relevant circulars together with the notice of Extraordinary General Meeting ("EGM") by post.
+Notices of AGM and EGM are also published in a major newspaper and via SGXNet.
+A copy of the annual report and relevant circular is also available on SGXNet.

+A copy of the proxy form for the shareholders accompanies the notice of AGM and EGM, so that shareholders may appoint a maximum of up to two proxies to attend, vote and question the Board and Management, for and on behalf of the shareholders who are not able to attend the general meetings personally.